The French pronoun Y replaces a place

 |They waited in front of the restaurant. |

 They waited (there).

 Ils y ont attendu.

-*note that in the passé composé the Y comes right before the helping verb
+*Note that in the passé composé, Y goes right before the helping verb.

 |I didn’t put the cards on the table. |